 Platforms: PlayStation 3, PlayStation 4, Xbox 360, Xbox One, Windows, macOS

-As mentioned above, Batman: Arkham Asylum was the first game in the series which kicked everything off.
+As mentioned above, Batman: Arkham Asylum was the first game in the series that kicked everything off.

-After the titular hero captures his most recognizable foe, the Joker, and brings him to the Arkham Asylum, it doesn’t take long until things go sour.
-Joker breaks free and soon enough, with the help of some other recognizable villains and Arkham inmates, he takes control of the facility and it is up to Batman to resolve the situation.
+After the titular hero captures his most recognizable foe, the Joker, and brings him to the Arkham Asylum, it doesn’t take long until things start to go sour, as you’d expect.
+Joker breaks free, and soon enough, with the help of some other signature villains, he takes control of the facility, and it is up to Batman to resolve the situation.

-Gameplay-wise, the game blends simple but fast and immensely satisfying combat with well-executed stealth sections, and the player has an array of gadgets at their disposal, allowing them to approach various encounters from several different angles.
+When it comes to overcoming these encounters, the player has a variety of gadgets at their disposal, allowing them to approach every situation from multiple angles.
 Furthermore, the environments of the Asylum are highly detailed, and the various trophies and riddles left by Riddler truly make the location come alive.